rei/rei-cedar-docs/docs/components/selects/README.md

 ### Options
 + Define width using CSS styles
 + Height options are medium and large.
 These variations can be used for creating media queries for responsive layouts, or to call more or less attention to the component.
-For an example of medium and large sizes, visit the [Overview](https://rei.github.io/rei-cedar-docs/components/select#overview) tab

 ## Content